sefeoglu/llm-examples/README.md

-# llm-examples
+# LLM Examples
-Try llm for the state of the art problems in knowledge graphs
+Try LLM for the state of the art problems in knowledge graphs